menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Activate/Deactivate a Scope Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. In the Scope List, right-click a scope that is stored on a Windows 2012 DHCP server.
+1. In the *Scope List*, right-click a scope that is stored on a Windows 2012 DHCP server.

-2. From the shortcut menu, select Manage Policies.
-The DHCP Scope Policy Management dialog box displays.
+2. From the shortcut menu, select :guilabel:`Manage Policies`.
+The *DHCP Scope Policy Management* dialog box displays.

 3. The dialog box shows the current status of DHCP scope policies for the selected scope.

-4. To activate DHCP scope polices, click the Activate button.
-If DHCP scope polices are active, the button text shows, Deactivate.
-To deactivate the DHCP scope policies, click the Deactivate button.
+4. To activate DHCP scope polices, click the :guilabel:`Activate` button.
+If DHCP scope polices are active, the button text shows *Deactivate*.
+To deactivate the DHCP scope policies, click the :guilabel:`Deactivate` button.

-5. Click Close.
+5. Click :guilabel:`Close`.

 Add a New Scope Policy
 ^^^^^^^^^^^^^^^^^^^^^^

-1. In the Scope List, right-click a scope that is stored on a Windows 2012 DHCP server and, from the shortcut menu, select Manage Policies.
-The DHCP Scope Policy Management dialog box displays.
+1. In the *Scope List*, right-click a scope that is stored on a Windows 2012 DHCP server and, from the shortcut menu, select :guilabel:`Manage Policies`.
+The *DHCP Scope Policy Management* dialog box displays.

-2. Click the Add button.
-The DHCP Policy dialog box displays.
+2. Click the :guilabel:`Add` button.
+The *DHCP Policy* dialog box displays.

 3. Enter a name and description for the DHCP policy in the corresponding fields.

-4. Click the Add button in the Conditions section to add a new condition for the DHCP policy.
-The DHCP Policy Condition dialog box displays.
+4. Click the :guilabel:`Add` button in the *Conditions* section to add a new condition for the DHCP policy.
+The *DHCP Policy Condition* dialog box displays.

-5. Specify the condition you want to use and click OK to save the condition and close the dialog box.
-Note that you can enter multiple conditions for a DHCP policy by clicking the Add button in the DHCP Policy dialog box.
+5. Specify the condition you want to use and click :guilabel:`OK` to save the condition and close the dialog box.
+Note that you can enter multiple conditions for a DHCP policy by clicking the :guilabel:`Add` button in the *DHCP Policy* dialog box.

 6. To edit or delete an existing DHCP Policy condition, select the condition from the list of DHCP Policy conditions, and click the corresponding button.